 Round bouquets get their name from their shape.
 This type of bouquet makes a perfect dome and will often focus on a single flower type.

-The round shape is one of the more well-known bouquet types and creates a balanced and harmonized look.
+The round shape is one of the better-known bouquet types and creates a balanced, harmonious look.
 It’s the perfect choice for both the bride and wedding attendants.

 6. Crescent Flower Arrangement

 Crescent bouquets have a soft arch that creates a unique signature style.
-Unlike other flower bouquets in this list, the crescent has a flower compact in the center and extends to each side like a tapered shape.
+Unlike other flower bouquets on this list, the crescent features a compact flower in the center that extends to the sides, forming a tapered shape.

 This bouquet is perfect for brides who want something a little different without straying too far from the norm.

-Contemporary wedding bouquets are very outside the box.
-As a result, flowers and greenery can stick out unexpectedly and have complex and unique arrangements.
+Contemporary wedding bouquets are significantly outside the box.
+As a result, flowers and greenery can pop out unexpectedly, forming complex, unique arrangements.

 Tropical and exotic flowers work best in contemporary bouquets.
 If you want your flowers to be a little over-the-top and even unconventional, consider this type of bouquet.